When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: -Calculus: Arena-Based Reachability Tracking

 The \arenalang-calculus generalizes the call-by-value reduction of $\weipolylang$ to populate the two-dimensional store.
-Fresh allocation and coallocation extend the two-dimensional store at either rows or columns, respectively.
-The reduction of coallocation ($\trefat{t_1}{t_2}$) requires the proxy reference $t_2$ to be first reduced to a concrete store index, and the coallocated reference cell resides at a fresh offset in that location.
+Fresh allocation and coallocation extend the two-dimensional store in either rows or columns, respectively.
+Reducing a coallocation, $\trefat{t_1}{t_2}$, first evaluates the proxy reference $t_2$ to a concrete store index, and the new reference cell is then placed at a fresh offset within that location after the evaluation of $t_1$.
+We omit the dynamic typing, as a subset of \Cref{fig:formal-scope-typing}.

-After allocation, no matter in which form, is reduced to a precise store index to its reference cell, the reference cell is tracked through the location of its arena as in the coarse-grained reachability tracking.
-Thus, we substituted the freshness marker $\QFresh$ of a static reference allocation term to its dynamic location after the small-step reduction, which is reflected in the preservation theorem.
+Once reduced to a precise store index, a reference is tracked solely by its location $\ell$, equivalently the arena location.
+Thus, during reduction, the freshness marker $\QFresh$ in the qualifier is substituted with its location $\ell$, which is reflected in the preservation theorem.